How to Create a Dialog Box in Excel (3 Useful Applications)

 • As a result, you will find the dialog box mentioning YES.

-Read More: How to Display References Dialog Box in Excel
+Read More: How to Input Dialog Box in Excel VBA

 Things to remember

-• You need to bear in mind that, the whole procedure of creating a dialog box is done with VBA code.
+You need to remember that the whole procedure of creating a dialog box is done with VBA code.
 So, you should save the file by selecting the macro-enabled extensions.

 Conclusion

-I have tried my best to make you understand the procedure to Create a Dialog Box in Excel.
+I have described in this article how to create a Dialog Box in Excel.
 Hope you have enjoyed the whole procedure.
 If you have any queries, let me know in the comment section.

 Related Articles